ugorsahin/TalkingHeads/docs/tutorial/getting_started.rst

 Login without using environment variables
 *****************************************

-If you don't want to keep your username-password as environment variable or put them in the code, you can create a user profile as described above and login manually.
-This will create a permanent profile and you can use that profile afterwards, keep in my mind to check `Remember me` button!
-Please take into account that the login caches may expire so you may need to login every once in a while.
+If you don't want to keep your username-password as an environment variable or put them in the code, you can manually create a user profile as described above and log in.
+This will create a permanent profile, which you can use afterward.
+Keep it in mind to check the `Remember me` button!
+Please consider that the login caches may expire, so you may need to log in occasionally.

-Too use a profile with manual login, please
+To use a profile with a manual login, please

-#. disable `credential_check=False` to avoid controlling existence of variables
+#. set `credential_check=False` to turn off controlling the existence of variables
-#. enable `skip_login=True` to avoid login procedure.
+#. set `skip_login=True` to turn off the login procedure.

 .. code-block:: python